smarr/ReBench/docs/usage.md

   config    required argument, file containing the experiment to be executed exp_name  optional argument, the name of an experiment definition
             from the config file
-            If not provided, the configured standard_experiment is used.
+            If not provided, the configured default_experiment is used.
             If 'all' is given, all experiments will be executed.

   vm:$      filter experiments to only include the named VM, example: vm:VM1 vm:VM3